 3. Digital involves data and this is information: Make the most of business intelligence

 Successfully launching a new digital-banking business requires quickly acquiring a critical mass of customers.
 Two industries with large amounts of digital customers who can help the process are e-commerce marketplaces and telecommunications.
+Telecommunications is a big part to pretty much any business’ success which is why it’s so important for them to have a telecommunications expense management solution in place so they can take control of their technology invoices.
 E-commerce players can be useful partners because they present an opportunity for banks to create lending services for the site’s existing customers, both consumers and small and medium-size merchants.

 There’s a clear benefit for the e-commerce player, too, since easy access to financing on an e-commerce site is an enticement for working-capital-constrained, rapidly growing small businesses to keep selling on that site.
 Likewise, if consumers know there is financing available, decisions to buy large-ticket items such as refrigerators or TVs become much easier.

 4. Omnichannel is a 'must' for the digital bank and we cannot understand it as it is without the smartphone

 AI-driven digital banking requires data and lots of it.
 Banks do, of course, generate oceans of data.
 And we think big data and the predictive analytics it drives brings increasingly large benefits for banks and their customers.
 Predictive analytics and other applications of big data also help banks guard against fraud.
 Organisations can identify malicious actors more quickly and act faster to stop fraud as it occurs.
 Data provides revenue-driving benefits, too, with greater insight into customer habits and preferences that drive both customer acquisition and customer retention.